 The purpose of this report is to provide an update on that work, set out the arrangements for engagement with residents, business, partners and voluntary organisations.
-The report also brings Cabinet's attention to the proposal to commence work on a Community Governance Review with a view to seeking resident views on the establishment of Parish Councils and/or Neighbourhood Area Committees, and invites their endorsement.
+The report also brings attention to the proposal to commence work on a Community Governance Review with a view to seeking resident views on the establishment of Parish Councils and/or Neighbourhood Area Committees.